 denotes a wine's perceptible level of sweetness.
-It facilitates selecting a wine that will be appropriate for a particular occasion and/or fulfill our taste requirements.
+It facilitates selecting a wine that will be appropriate for a particular occasion and/or fulfill the taste requirements of the consumer.

 The exisiting alcohol content

 supports the assessment of a taste profile and enables consumers to moderate their consumption.